ibrahimkanber/JSBOOK/README.md

 #### Challanges at development and answers

-1. <b>Code will be provided to Preview as a string.
-We have to execute it safely ?</b>
+Code will be provided to Preview as a string.
+We have to execute it safely ?

       A solution is esbuild wasm.ESBuild can transpile + bundle code all in the browser.
       #### ESBuild Bundling Cycle